ut2310/memory_management_take_home/README.md

 If the agent makes a tool call it already made previously purely because it didn't have enough information about its context—and not for another reason (e.g., the tool call previously failed, or the environment changed since the last run and now the call has different expected outputs)—then the agent's memory management has room for improvement.

-#### Requirements

-You must also build some level of **metrics/evaluations** to demonstrate that your memory management system is better.
-As stated in the caveats, this can be hard to do given you don't have access to the main agent; however, given the prompt, generating synthetic data can help compare different systems.

-There is a lot of room for exploration within this task, so feel free to take your own route and use the ideas presented above very minimally.
+There is a lot of room for exploration within this task, so feel free to take your own route and use the ideas presented above to the extent you see fit.

 ---